 (3 Credits) This course is a practical study of all technical aspects of theater.
 Emphasis is on scene design and construction, lighting theory and practice, the placement and use of stage equipment and lighting instruments.
+Course fee required.
 Total of 45 hours of lecture.

-THR 269 - Internship I
+THR 269 - Internship

-(3 Credits) See "Academic Policies" section of current HCC Catalog for internship guidelines.
+(1-3 Credits) See "Academic Policies" section of current HCC Catalog for internship guidelines.